-- (i) Redemption on the maturity date: Redeemed in cash at face value at the maturity date. - (ii) Redemption before the maturity date: The Company may repurchase all the bonds outstanding in cash at the bonds' face value at any time after the following events occur:(i) the closing price of the Company's common shares is above the then conversion price by 30% for 30 consecutive trading days during the period from the date after one month of the bonds issue to 40 days before the maturity date, or (ii) the outstanding balance of the bonds is less than 10% of total initial issue amount during the period from the date after one month of the bonds issue to 40 days before the maturity date. - (iii)Under the terms of the bonds, all bonds redeemed, matured and converted are retired and not to be re-issued; all rights and obligations attached to the bonds are also extinguished. - vii.
+- (iii)Under the terms of the bonds, all bonds redeemed, matured and converted are retired and not to be re-issued; all rights and obligations attached to the bonds are also extinguished. - vii.
 For the year ended December 31, 2024, the bonds totaling \$100 had been converted into 739 thousand shares of common stock.
-Accordingly, the Group recognized capital surplus of \$95 and reduced capital surplus stock options by \$5. - viii.
+Accordingly, the Group recognized capital surplus of \$95 and reduced capital surplus stock option by \$5. - viii.
 As of December 31, 2024, the bonds totaling \$200 had been converted into 1,452 thousand shares of common stock.
-Accordingly, the Company recognized capital surplus of \$188 and reduced capital surplus stock option by \$10. - (b) Regarding the issuance of convertible bonds, the equity conversion options amounting to \$126,247 were separated from the liability component and were recognized in 'capital surplus-stock warrants' in accordance with IAS 32.
+Accordingly, the Group recognized capital surplus of \$188 and reduced capital surplus stock option by \$10. - (b) Regarding the issuance of convertible bonds, the equity conversion options amounting to \$126,247 were separated from the liability component and were recognized in 'capital surplus-stock warrants' in accordance with IAS 32.
 The call options embedded in bonds payable were separated from their host contracts and were recognized in 'financial assets or liabilities at fair value through profit or loss' in net amount in accordance with IAS 39 because the economic characteristics and risks of the embedded derivatives were not closely related to those of the host contracts.
 The effective interest rate of the bonds payable after such separation is 1.7960%.